Robert Lee (sports announcer)

 Robert Lee is an American sportscaster for ESPN.

 Early life

-From 1995 to 1999, Lee attended Syracuse University.
-He received his B.S. in Broadcast Journalism from the S.I.
+From 1995 to 1999, Lee attended Syracuse University, where he received B.S. in Broadcast Journalism from the S.I.
 Newhouse School of Public Communications.

 Early career

-Lee was formally the Assistant Sports Information Director for Siena College.
+Lee was formerly the Assistant Sports Information Director for Siena College.
 He was the main primary television, newspaper and radio media contact for seven of Siena's athletic programs.
 Lee was also a daily television show host for Capital OTB during 2012 Saratoga horse racing season.
 There he conducted interviews with trainers, jockeys and other horse professionals.

 Sports broadcasting

 Since 2000, Lee has been the play-by-play announcer for Siena's Men’s Basketball team on television and radio.
 He also hosted a weekly radio show with interviews with Siena's basketball coaches.
 As well as calling men's basketball for Siena's Men's Basketball team, Lee also is an announcer for Time Warner and ESPN.
 Lee started announcing football and basketball games for Time Warner in 2003 and for ESPN in 2016.
 In his time at ESPN, Lee has called games online for ESPN 3 or on national television for ESPNU.
 Lee has called games for conferences including the Big South, MAAC, Ohio Valley Conference, ACC, American Athletic Conference and the A-10.
 He has also called several FCS football playoff games.